Personal injury claims portal

 Any claims between £1,000 and a maximum £25,000 in respect of causes of action arising after 31st July 2013 need to be submitted by the personal injury solicitor through this Portal.

-Disease related claims are excluded.
+Disease-related claims are excluded.

 The portal website can be viewed here.

-What is the Portal's purpose?
+What is the purpose of the Portal?

 In order to reduce the costs involved in personal injury claims, the Portal is designed to manage claims efficiently and quickly.
 A system of notifications and responses are entered by the claimant, the defendant or its insurers.
 Tight deadlines are imposed to speed the process.